intrinio/javascript-sdk/docs/SecurityApi.md

-  'frequency': "daily", // String | Return historical data in the given frequency 'type': null, // String | Filter by type, when applicable 'startDate': new Date("2018-01-01"), // Date | Get historical data on or after this date 'endDate': new Date("2019-01-01"), // Date | Get historical date on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call
+  'frequency': "daily", // String | Return historical data in the given frequency 'type': null, // String | Filter by type, when applicable 'startDate': new Date("2018-01-01"), // Date | Get historical data on or after this date 'endDate': null, // Date | Get historical date on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call